 The HemoNED Foundation collaborates with several external parties to develop and maintain the registry and the digital infusion log.

-The company Medical Research Data Management (MRDM) is responsible for the ICT infrastructure of the registry and the digital infusion log (app), providing the building, hosting and maintenance.
-MRDM complies with the NEN7510 and ISO27001 norms with regard to information security and with the EU General Data Protection Regulation (GDPR) with regard to privacy regulations.
+The company MRDM is responsible for the ICT infrastructure of the HemoNED Registry.
+A partner firm of MRDM, Brightfish, developed the digital infusion log (app) VastePrik.
+MRDM & Brightfish are providing the building, hosting and maintenance of the registry and app.
+Both firms comply with the NEN7510 and ISO27001 norms with regard to information security and with the EU General Data Protection Regulation (GDPR) with regard to privacy regulations.

 For long-term continuation of the registry, additional funding will be provided by public-private collaborations with pharmaceutical industries that provide products for patients with hemophilia or associated bleeding disorders.
 Representatives from each pharmaceutical company form a Sounding board, which receives semiannual reports on the registry.
 Pharmaceutical companies can apply for anonymized information from the registry for the benefit of their research regarding the safety and effectiveness of the medication they produce.
 This information is only supplied when the Steering Committee has given a positive decision on the application.

-The HemoNED Foundation signed a collaboration agreement with CSL Behring, Pfizer, Bayer, Novo Nordisk, Sobi, Octapharma and Shire.
+The HemoNED Foundation signed a collaboration agreement with CSL Behring, Novo Nordisk, Octapharma, Pfizer, Roche, Sobi and Takeda.